ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 ### 6/10 | Artwork & Animation

 As expected of A-1 Pictures, great as always.
 It's not at Kyoto Animation or Ufotable level, but it's still good enough without a doubt.
-My only minor complaint is that they didn't put enough effort on some of the performance.
+My complaints are the nonexistent effort they have on animating the other performance.
 Sure, it's not really important to the story, but it doesn't seem nice to just see a still picture with variating sounds playing in the background.
 At least just a little animation would be nice, even if it's just in the hands.
+My rating is heavily backed up by the beautiful artworks.

 ### 10/10 | Sound

 I have no complaints about the sound here.
 It's a no-brainer for me, I love to listen to music and this show is dedicated to performing one.
 I love to listen classical music, it's not really the listen-everyday kind of music, but the way they present it to you in this show is nice that you don't really get bored by listening to it throughout the show.

-The OP and ED are super nice too that I never skip them.
-They also change it up in the second half of the season.
+The opening and ending sequence are super nice too that I never skip.

 ### 8/10 | Characters